-2021 will be the year of safe, collaborative, integrated, and hybrid workplaces.
+2021 marked the beginning of safe, collaborative, integrated, and hybrid workplaces.
 But how do you combine "hybrid" with "integrated" and "collaborative"?

 The answer: technology.

 While technology has driven the development of offices and workplaces in general for almost 25 years, it is playing an even greater role

 in 2022 and beyond.
 The COVID-19 outbreak has boosted the adoption of remote working as it has allowed businesses to continue operations during national lockdowns and restrictions.
 For some organizations, remote working during lockdown has proven to be so beneficial that they are now asking employees to work remotely at least part of the week, also known as hybrid working.
 Big companies like Twitter are offering employees the opportunity to work from home forever, and Facebook even thinks it “could get to about half of the company working remotely permanently” within the next five to ten years.